 - It is not normal to tip in Belgium.
 Restaurant bills already include a service charge.

-Belgian cuisine is among the finest in Europe: it is difficult to find even a high street café that fails to offer a tempting lunch known as dagsschotel/plat du jour at a very reasonable price.
+Belgian cuisine is among the finest in Europe and it is an important part of the Meeting etiquette in Belgium: it is difficult to find even a high street café that fails to offer a tempting lunch known as dagsschotel/plat du jour at a very reasonable price.
 Local specialities, in addition to the famous but misnamed ‘French fries’, include waterzooi (a delicate chicken or occasionally fish stew), rabbit in beer, salade liègeoise, the tasty local grey shrimps and, in season, mussels from Dutch Zeeland.
 The Belgians are also great coffee drinkers: good quality espresso can be found almost everywhere.

 - Frommer’s: http://www.frommers.com/destinations/belgium/0213020880.html [en]